JZ-SmartThings/SmartThings-ESP32-Multi-Device/README.md

 Make sure to use my fork and run the MQTT SmartApp from there otherwise the contact sensor will not work.

+* v1.0.20190921 - Added support for a wired UNO with the W5100 Ethernet shield.
 * v1.0.20190907 - Changed MQTT SmartApp in order to sync Contact state.
 No longer using on/off sync workaround.
 Small enhancements and fixes.
 * v1.0.20190831 - Initial version
 </br>